ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 - "traefik.http.routers.client.tls=true"
 ```

-To update the Router configuration automatically attached to the application, add labels starting with `traefik.http.routers.{router-name-of-your-choice}` followed by the option you want to change.
+To update the router configuration automatically attached to the application, we add labels starting with `traefik.http.routers.{router-name-of-your-choice}` followed by the option you want to change.
 In this case, we enable tls encryption.

 ```
 - "traefik.http.routers.client.rule=Host(`client.local`)"